 - Completing a graduate degree in the field of nursing.

-Whether you study in a physical classroom or online, it is very important that you only choose accredited schools.
-This is particularly important if the school you are considering is only available online.
-Nurse practitioner programs must be accredited by the Commission on Collegiate Nursing Education or CCNE.
-Only those schools that have been accredited by the CCNE have been proven to deliver the best type of education and allows you to use your certification as proof of competency.
+Whether you study in a physical classroom or online, it is very important that you attend an accredited program.
+This is particularly important if the program you are considering is only available online.

 The Cost of Becoming a Nurse Practitioner